dinhhung2512/Archon/README.md

   - If this chain is for mining BHD via HPool or HDPool (directly), set this to your Account Key so that Archon can supply it when communicating with the pool. *Not used if `isHpool` and `isHdpool` are both false.*
 - `minerName` *`String`*
   - Optional.
-  - Set this to use a custom name for reporting your miner name to your upstream pool, it will be reported as `<MINER_NAME> via Archon v<VERSION>`
+  - Set this to use a custom name for reporting your miner name to your upstream pool, it will be reported as `<MINER_NAME> via Archon`
   - If not specified, the following will apply:
-    - If the chain is for HPool or HDPool, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon v<VERSION>` if successful - where `<HOSTNAME>` is the name of your computer or device.
-If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon v<VERSION>`.
+    - If the chain is for HPool or HDPool, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon` if successful - where `<HOSTNAME>` is the name of your computer or device.
+If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon`.
-    - For other chains, Archon will automatically set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially exposing your identity to the public.
+    - For other chains, Archon will ignore this setting if specified, and automatically set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially exposing your identity to the public.
   - *Note: The User-Agent header that Archon sends with submissions will **always** be `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>`, you cannot customise that.
 This is only intended to give you a way to control the name that appears in the HDPool / HPool web interface, for monitoring purposes.*
+- `appendVersionToMinerName` *`Boolean`*
+  - Optional.
+Default = false
+  - If this is enabled, Archon will automatically append the current version of itself to your `minerName` reported to `HPOOL` or `HDPOOL`.
 - `isBhd` *`Boolean`*
   - Optional.
 Default = false
   - Set to true if the chain is mining BHD/BTCHD/BitcoinHD.
 Not required if `isHpool` or `isHdpool` is set to `true`.